 California Adopts New Disability Regulations

 We recently posted about California's adoption of new pregnancy disability regulations, which took effect December 30, 2012.
 On December 18, California further adopted general disability regulations governing accommodation requirements for non-pregnancy related disabilities.
-The disability regulations took effect December 30, 2012 and are available here.
 The new regulations are 23 pages in length and contain definitions of mental and physical disabilities, explain essential versus non-essential job functions, and provide detail on employer and employee responsibilities in engaging in the interactive process and providing reasonable accommodation.
 The new regulations incorporate the broad disability definitions and standards set forth under the recent amendments to the federal ADA, making the analysis of whether an employee is disabled much more similar under California and federal law than it used to be.
 In simplest terms, it is rather easy to qualify as "disabled" under California (and federal) law.
 Thus, in disability discrimination cases, the pivotal liability analysis will focus on the employer's response to the disability, not whether the employee qualifies as disabled.
 In short, almost any condition (save and except very minor conditions, such as a common cold or scrape) qualifies as a disability as long as it limits a major life activity in some way.
 The California regulations make clear, like the recent amendments to the ADA, that mitigating measures (such as glasses or contact lenses) may not be considered when determining whether a condition limits a major life activity.
 Additionally, where the major life activity of working is considered, a condition can be determined to limit an employee's ability to work even if the condition only limits the employee's performance of one particular job (as opposed to an entire class of jobs).

 While the new regulations are too lengthy to summarize in their entirety in this post, there are some interesting points worth noting.
 First, the regulations contain a lot of discussion about considerations of transferring a disabled employee to a vacant alternative position as a reasonable accommodation.
 This concept is not new in and of itself.
 However, what is new is that the regulations expressly state that employers are required to give preference to disabled employees when filling a vacant position.
 The only exception is that the employer is not required to ignore a bona fide seniority system.